Garlic

 Key Techniques

-- Roasting whole cloves or bulbs until golden and soft
+- Roasting whole bulbs until caramelized

 - Blanching to reduce pungency